ariard/lightning-rfc/13-offer-encoding.md

     - MUST set `expiry_timestamp` to the number of seconds after midnight 1 January 1970, UTC that invoice_request should not be attempted.
   - if it is connected only by private channels:
-    - MUST include `blindedpath` containing one or more paths to the node from publicly reachable nodes.
+    - MUST include `paths` containing one or more paths to the node from publicly reachable nodes.
   - otherwise:
-    - MAY include `blindedpath`.
+    - MAY include `paths`.
   - if it sets `vendor`:
     - MUST set it to a valid UTF-8 string.
     - SHOULD set it to clearly identify the issuer of the invoice.